NemoAlex/vimrc/README.md

 ============
 Author: Nemo Alex <zhhjchina@gmail.com>

-The configuration is useful for front end Web developers.
+The configuration is useful for front end web developers.

-It's also MacVim friendly.
+It also is a MacVim friendly configuration.
 If you don't use Gui Vim or use other Gui, just edit `gvimrc` for further configuration.

 The vimrc has fully used Vundle, so it clearly dosen't contains any other Vim scripts codes.